Costs & Pricing6 min read

 How much stamp duty do I pay when moving house in 2026?+

-In 2026, stamp duty rates for standard buyers are: 0% on the first £125,000; 2% on £125,001–£250,000; 5% on £250,001–£925,000; 10% on £925,001–£1.5m; 12% above £1.5m.
-First-time buyers pay 0% up to £425,000 and 5% on the portion from £425,001–£625,000.
+In 2026, stamp duty rates for standard buyers in England & Northern Ireland are: 0% on the first £125,000; 2% on £125,001–£250,000; 5% on £250,001–£925,000; 10% on £925,001–£1.5m; 12% above £1.5m.
+First-time buyers pay 0% up to £300,000 and 5% on the portion from £300,001–£500,000 (no relief above £500,000).

 Do I pay stamp duty when moving to a cheaper house?+

-Yes, stamp duty applies to the purchase price of your new property — not the difference between properties.
-However, if you sell your current home and buy a cheaper one, you are not a second-home buyer, so you pay standard rates (not the 3% surcharge).
+Yes, stamp duty applies to the purchase price of your new property - not the difference between properties.
+However, if you sell your current home and buy a cheaper one, you are not a second-home buyer, so you pay standard rates (not the additional-property surcharge).

 When do you pay stamp duty?+